jakobzhao/geog371/labs/lab03/readme.md

 *Use `point to layer` option of `L.geoJson` to set the icon*

 With our icon loaded into our document, we need to replace the default icons created when we add the GeoJSON.
 This is a process of setting the icon option to TowerIcon for each marker when it is added to our map.
 To set the icon for a GeoJSON, we need to create a layer from the GeoJSON (we can style it if it is a layer) by using the `pointToLayer` option of `L.geoJson`.

-**Use a Conditional in our get GeoJSON to determine status**

-We have in our document nine icons for different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. When the GeoJSON is added to the map, we need to check the features when we apply the custom icon to see what the value of feature.property.company is.
-If it is equal to "Verizon", we want the icon to be set to one of the towerXIcon (X = 1, 2, 3...9).
-Here we learned about conditionals, specifically `If..
-Else` statements.
-To accomplish this, we can put a conditional in our call to the GeoJSON that checks to see if a case status is equal to "Verizon" and then sets an icon, and if it is not, will run the else statement, setting the icon equal to other companies, and so on so forth.
-The code will look like this:

 ```js
 pointToLayer: function (feature, latlng) {